vangberg/librevox/README.md

 ## Inbound listener

-To create an inbound listener, you should subclass `FSR::Listener::Inbound` and add custom behaviour to it.
+To create an inbound listener, you should subclass `Librevox::Listener::Inbound` and add custom behaviour to it.
 An inbound listener subscribes to all events from FreeSWITCH, and lets you react on events in two different ways:

 1. By overiding `on_event` which gets called every time an event arrives.